 Putting quality first is our approach in everything we do as we strive for excellence.

-The quality first team at the Princess Alexandra Hospital are passionate about quality improvement, making changes that will help us deliver excellence for our patients, people, performance, places and pounds.
+Our quality first team are passionate about quality improvement, making changes that will help us deliver excellence for our patients, people, performance, places and pounds.

 This means we are driving the delivery of improvement and change for the benefit of our patients, people and wider community.